Curriculum and Instruction (CI)

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter

 CI 5314.
-Human Growth and Development II.
+Adolescent Growth and Development.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter